ignite/cli/docs/guide/blog/comment-blog.md

 - `x/blog/handler.go` calls `k.CreateComment` which in turn calls `AppendComment`.
 - `AppendComment` gets the number of comments from the store, adds a comment using the count as an ID, increments the count, and returns the ID.

-## Create the delete-comment Message
+## Create the delete-comment message

 To create a message, use the `message` command: